- Normal precautions

 The emergency number in Mexico is 911.
 You can also download the 911 CDMX app (for Mexico City) or the Guest Assist App (for Quintana Roo).

 To contact Mexico City’s Tourist Police, you can either call them on (0052) 55 5207 4155 or you can whatsapp them on (0052) 55 4891 1166.
 The Cancun Tourist Police can be reached on +52 998 8852277

 Kidnapping is a risk to be taken seriously, including in the main cities.
 Victims tend to be Mexican citizens rather than foreign tourists, but basic precautions will reduce the risk of opportunistic targeting.
 For your own safety when travelling in Mexico, you should:

 - Get advice from your local contacts about staying safe

 - Follow advice below regarding use of taxis,, including in the main cities

-- Be cautious and discreet about openly discussing your financial or business affairs
+- Be cautious and discreet about openly discussing your travel plans, and financial or business affairs

 - Avoid travelling at night, particularly inter-city